 Speakers are primarily divided into two categories – passive and active speakers.
 Active speakers are powered with an in-built amplifier but passive speakers are not powered and require an external.
 However, can you power a passive speaker without an amplifier?

 You can power passive speakers without an amplifier by using a powered mixer or an AV receiver.
-This is because passive speakers do not use a direct power source and relies on an amplifier, AV receiver, active subwoofer or powered mixer to work.
+This is because passive speakers do not use a direct power source and rely on an amplifier, AV receiver, active subwoofer, or powered mixer to work.
 However, you need to be careful and consider the power demands of the sub.

 Passive Speakers Without An Amplifier

 In order to explain how to power passive speakers without an amp, there are several factors we need to understand.

 Generally, amplifiers are devices that are designed to intensify audio signals.
 They are therefore meant to make weak audio signals sound much stronger.
 Because passive speakers do not have an internal amplifier, they require an external amplifier for power.

 Because passive speakers do not have internal amplification, they will sound rather poor or not produce sound at all when connected directly to a power source.